playfulprogramming/playfulprogramming/content/blog/directives/index.md

 </template>
 ```

-Directives in Vue must start with `v-` prefix and are `dash-cased` when presented inside of a `template`
+Directives in Vue must start with `v-` prefix (which is why our object starts with `v`) and are `dash-cased` when presented inside of a `template`.
+This means that our `vSayHi` object directive is turned into `v-say-hi` when used in the template.

 <!-- tabs:end -->